speedytuesdays/odin-recipes/README.md

 # odin-recipes
-Just a simple recipe page for the Odin Project curriculum
+Just a simple recipe page for the Odin Project curriculum.